 However, it is still early days for 5G small cell technology and unclear how it will be put into practice.
 While there are technical limitations in small cells, they will be at the heart of 5G hotspots in urban environments.

-Key benefits of deploying small cells
+What are the key benefits of deploying small cells?

 Mobile operators and their customers experience a number of benefits from small cells, including the following:

 - quick and easy to install;